HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image368.png)

-- Enter the online DDL operation interface through "Data Management -> Table Structure Change -> Online DDL".
+Enter the online DDL operation interface through "Data Management -> Table Structure Change -> Online DDL".

-- The online DDL function can only execute DDL statements that start with Alter table.
+The online DDL function can only execute DDL statements that start with `alter table`.

-- As with Ordinary DDL, it needs to enter username and password to connect to the logicDB of a specific compute node.
+As with Ordinary DDL, it needs to enter username and password to connect to the logicDB of a specific compute node.

-- Currently, the number of columns in single table created by table creation statement of the interface shall not exceed 4096, and the maximum byte in the input box shall not exceed 65535.
+Currently, the number of columns in single table created by table creation statement of the interface shall not exceed 4096, and the maximum byte in the input box shall not exceed 65535.

 ![](assets/hotdb-management/image369.png)

-- All executed online change records can be viewed in the online change history record.
+All executed online change records can be viewed in the online change history record.
 "Online Change Statement under Execution" is used to view the online DDL task under execution and the progress of the task under execution.
 "Online Change Statement History Execution Record" is used to view the online DDL that has been executed.

-- When there is an online DDL statement under execution, click the Filter button to view the changes related to the table under execution in the history record.
+When there is an online DDL statement under execution, click the Filter button to view the changes related to the table under execution in the history record.

 ### View SQL routing plan